iterorganization/IMAS-Validator/docs/source/ci_config.rst

     Deploy the documentation created in the `Build docs` job to `Sharepoint
     <https://sharepoint.iter.org/departments/POP/CM/IMDesign/Code%20Documentation/imas-validator/index.html#>`_.

-    This deployment project runs for after each successful CI build of the imas-validator main branch.
+    This deployment project runs for after each successful CI build of the IMAS-Validator main branch.